Switch-modder/dvcbs-reloaded/README.md

 * This builds the OTA or apq8009-robot-sysfs.img in the directory you give it.
 If you don't have a directory, it will try to find the mounted folder and build for OSKR robots.

 `-bt {versionbase} {versioncode} {type} {dir}`
-* This builds the OTA or apq8009-robot-sysfs.img in the dirctory you give it, but with a certain build type. whiskey, dev, dvt2, dvt3, and oskr are your options.
+* This builds the OTA or apq8009-robot-sysfs.img in the dirctory you give it, but with a certain build type. whiskey, prod, dev, dvt2, dvt3, and oskr are your options.

 `-bf {versionbase} {versioncode} {dir}`
 * Builds an apq8009-robot-sysfs.img for all targets.
 (Broken atm)